Sitemap

 The socialist necessity

-The required change in the mode of production then, in theory, is simple: nationalise/socialise the means of production, replace for-profit commodity-production with break-even utility-production and peg the ‘currency’ value to labour time.
-This would begin to and progressively enable us to fix society’s problems, without the ruinous disruptions of unemployment and recession, since society tends to become meaner when relative scarcity rises (as we have seen with the past 10 years of austerity), and vice-versa.
+The required change in the mode of production then, in theory, is simple: nationalise/socialise the means of production, replace for-profit commodity-production with break-even utility-production; and peg the ‘currency’ value to labour time.

 Non-transferable labour credits

 In Critique of the Gotha Programme, Marx explains that under socialism workers would be paid in vouchers or certificates and then draw down entitlements (use them to purchase and consume goods).
 Such vouchers, or labour credits, would be non-transferable, cancelled once spent, like train tickets.
-So while socialism would incentivise and reward work, it would also prevent most wealth from accumulating in the hands of a few.
-Economic exploitation would be abolished and labour power decommodified.
-Exchange-value still exists but it is qualitatively different, now based on use-value instead of surplus-value.
+So while socialism would incentivise and reward work, meaning absolute income equality is not feasible, it would also prevent most wealth from accumulating in the hands of a few, tending to keep inequality to a strict minimum.
+Without class, economic exploitation would be abolished and labour power decommodified.
+‘Exchange-value’ still ‘exists’ — the price of goods still equate to labour time (and more explicitly, in fact) which continues to diminish as automated production expands and improves — but it is qualitatively different, now based on use-value instead of surplus-value.

 With Britain’s cash economy already “close to collapse”, according to the Access to Cash Review, it is therefore time to transition to a digital voucher/credit system.
-Six and a half hours of work will be rewarded with 6.5 labour credits, enough to buy goods that collectively took six and a half hours to produce, and so on.
+6.5 hours of work, for example, will be rewarded with 6.5 digital labour credits — which will buy, all else being equal, goods that collectively took six and a half hours to produce.
+(Money will still be used while the transition to public ownership is being made and while imports are still brought in from capitalist nations, probably requiring the implementation of dual currencies.
+Money can also be used as an accounting index without being used for exchange, so paper money could still be used while the digital infrastructure is being transformed, enabling access to ‘currency’ for all during the transition.)

-In Towards A New Socialism, Paul Cockshott and Allin Cottrell argue convincingly for the system described above, but with a grading system to incentivise the type of work and productivity rates.
+In Towards A New Socialism, Paul Cockshott and Allin Cottrell argue convincingly for such a system, but with an inbuilt grading structure to incentivise the type of work (night shifts, for example) and productivity rates.

-This system also makes budgeting far more intelligible, enabling a much more informed electorate, who could vote on how much should be spent on each area of state spending.
-Cockshott and Cottrell argue for a flat rate tax (say 40% of every 1.0 labour credit, for argument’s sake) to fund state expenditure on health care, education, infrastructure investments, and so on.
+This system also makes budgeting far more intelligible, enabling a much more informed electorate, who could vote on how much should be spent on each department of state spending.
+Cockshott and Cottrell argue for a flat rate tax (say 40% of every 1.0 labour credit earned) to fund state expenditure on health care, education, infrastructure, productive expansion, and so on.
+(We might need to make tax rates more progressive to start with and work towards a flat rate.)

-Consumer goods prices would also be adjusted by a marketing algorithm according to supply and demand (and shrinking labour content, given the ongoing transition to full automation) to ensure stability (the price of a product rises against excess demand while the planners order its increased production; and vice-versa).
+Consumer goods prices will be adjusted by a marketing algorithm according to supply and demand (and shrinking labour content, given the ongoing transition to full automation) to ensure price stability.
+The price of a product rises against excess demand; while the planners order its increased production; and vice-versa.

 Cockshott explains: